 Cost of living Buckley is the choice of discriminating homeowners with above average household incomes, and this is reflected in the city’s relatively higher cost of living compared to Washington state and the US.
 However, the cost of utilities and healthcare in Buckley is significantly lower than the national average.

 Education Buckley is served by the White River School District, composed of four elementary schools, including the highly rated Mountain Meadow Elementary School, as well as one middle school and one high school.

 Employment Around 10% of Buckley residents are self-employed, and a large percentage of the population commute to work in nearby urban centers, including Seattle and Tacoma.
 Many residents are engaged in computer and engineering, management, and protective services.
 Within Buckley, social assistance, educational services, and healthcare are the biggest industries.

 Interested to know more about Buckley, WA?
-Get in touch with me, Lori Lewandowski, to inquire about housing options, learn more about the community, consult about community resources and facilities, or discuss related concerns.
+Get in touch with us, The Lewandowski Real Estate Group, to inquire about housing options, learn more about the community, consult about community resources and facilities, or discuss related concerns.

-I’m a Top Producing agent at John L Scott KMS, and I work seven days a week to help you achieve your goals.
-Call now at 253.617.5922 or email me at LoriLewandowski@gmail.com.
+We’re a Top Producing agents at John L Scott KMS, and we work seven days a week to help you achieve your goals.
+Call Lori now at 253.617.5922 or call Shane at 253.617.5921.
+Or email us at LoriLewandowski@gmail.com.